guillermo-navas-palencia/ropwr/README.rst

 .. image:: doc/source/_images/pw_valley.png
    :target: doc/source/_images/pw_valley.png

-RoPRW supports four objectives functions ("l1", "l2", "huber", "quantile") and the addition of a regularization term (l1-Lasso or l2-Ridge).
+RoPWR supports four objectives functions ("l1", "l2", "huber", "quantile") and the addition of a regularization term (l1-Lasso or l2-Ridge).
 Additionally, it permits imposing a lower or upper limit to the prediction.

 .. code-block:: python